adamdjbrett/doctrineofdiscovery.org/_posts/2018-07-30-what-is-the-doctrine-of-discovery.md

   - title: "Next Steps"
     image: /assets/images/colonial-contact.jpg
     image-alt: "Indigenous peoples on the left and European Christian colonizers on the right planting a cross.
 In the middle is Mother Earth"
-    text: "Learn More about the Doctrine of Discovery"
+    text: "Learning more about the Doctrine of Discovery"
+sidebar:
+  title: "Featured"
-    nav: next-steps
+  nav: Featured
 ---
 <figure class="align-center">
   <img src="/assets/images/colonial-contact.jpg" alt="Indigenous peoples on the left and European Christian colonizers on the right planting a cross.
 In the middle is Mother Earth.">